-| Pent | Fuel | Anomaly.
+| Pent | Resources | Anomaly.
 No genes detected.
 Waxy shell full of sulfuric acid. |

-| Periscopic Clowncrab | Fauna | *Ostrakonskelos periskopion*, the hard-legged periscope.
+| Periscopic Clowncrab | Creatures | *Ostrakonskelos periskopion*, the hard-legged periscope.
 A social crab that shelters among stinging anemones.

 1. Reduced body